GreenBuildingRegistry/dubplate/README.md

 discs or tracks that a limited number of people such as DJ's have the clout to get hold of.

-As there is already a Python called vinyll package we went with dubplate as a tribute to some of our favourite sounds.
+As there is already a Python called Vinyl package we went with dubplate as a tribute to some of our favourite sounds.